mrsilver76/plex-autoshutdown/README.md

 Pull requests are accepted, provided the capability will be useful to the majority of users.
 This is to avoid having 101 niche features and stop the script being something easy to set up and configure.

 ## Version history

+### 1.2 (28th March 2025)
+- Added support for blocking shutdown if live TV is being recorded or viewed.
+- Error messages now differentiate between transcoding and downloading when reporting why a shutdown is being blocked.
+- Fixed a bug where the temporary file wasn't always removed after the script finishes.

 ### 1.1 (3rd November 2024)
 - Added support for blocking shutdown if content is being transcoded or downloaded.